 California Government Code Section 53646 and good financial practice dictate that local agencies prepare a written investment policy and that the governing body review and approve the policy on an annual basis.
+The attached proposed investment policy for Fiscal Year 2016-2017 includes only one change from last year: in Section 9 collateralization will be required for certificates of deposit over \$250,000, an increase from \$99,000 to reflect the higher FDIC insurance amount.

-The attached proposed investment policy for Fiscal Year 2014-2015 is unchanged from last year.
-It incorporates all required elements of the Government Code as well as recommendations of the Municipal Treasurers Association of the United States and Canada and the California Municipal Treasurers Association.
-It identifies Safety, Liquidity and Yield, in that order, as the City's Investment objectives.
-The policy incorporates the "prudent investor" standard, and investments are limited to those specifically approved by Government Code.
+The Policy presented incorporates all required elements of the Government Code as well as recommendations of the Municipal Treasurers Association of the United States and Canada and the California Municipal Treasurers Association.
+It identifies Safety, Liquidity and Yield, in that order, as the City's Investment objectives; incorporates the "prudent investor" standard; and limits investments to those specifically approved by Government Code.

-As a practical matter for the near term, Investments of funds for operations will remain in short and intermediate term holdings - predominantly in State Treasurer's Local Agency Investment Fund (LAIF), CaITRUST, and deposits with Wells Fargo (the City's primary bank).
+As a practical matter for the near term, Investments of funds for operations will remain in short and intermediate term holdings in State Treasurer's Local Agency Investment Fund (LAIF), CaITRUST, and deposits with Wells Fargo (the City's primary bank).